-- a) Quality of the climate declaration: The calculation and any of the used quality measures stated in this requirement must be verified by an external third-party specialist. - b) Completeness of the calculation: There must be performed a mass balance that compares the flow of resources into the building system to the flow of emissions, wastes, and by-products out of the building system.
-The completeness must be reported as the percentage deviation between dry mass inputs and dry mass outputs for the full building system and for individual unit processes representing mass flows summing to at least 90% of the total static mass of the building.
-This type of detailed calculation is not available in the LCA softwares normally used in the construction sector.
-For advice on methods, please contact an LCA specialist.

-- c) Data quality: At least 50% of the total contribution to greenhouse gas emissions from the materials included in the calculation is based on product specific EPDs. - d) A calculation is performed in at least the two stated stages: - The targeted, projected building - The completed building, as built

-The climate declaration/calculation must be based on EN15978 and performed using either a national standard, a government-authorised method or according to Level (s) indicator 1.2.1

-- a) The climate declaration, a signed quality verification and description of education and/or experience of external third-party specialist. - b) Documentation for the completeness of the calculation in accordance with bullet b). - c) Product specific EPDs for the relevant materials and a verification that a minimum of 50% of the contribution to greenhouse gas emissions from the materials are covered by these EPDs. - d) The climate declaration and documentation for the two-stage calculation for the projected building and the completed building.

-P7 Assessment of risks in a changing climate
+- b) Completeness of the calculation: There must be performed a mass balance that compares the flow of resources into the building system to the flow of emissions, wastes, and by-products out of the building system.
+The completeness must be reported as the percentage deviation between dry mass inputs and dry mass outputs for the full building system and for individual unit processes representing mass flows summing to at least 90% of the total static mass of the building. - c) Data quality: At least 50% of the total contribution to greenhouse gas emissions from the materials included in the calculation is based on product specific EPDs. - d) A calculation is performed in at least the two stated stages: - The targeted, projected building - The completed building, as built - \ The climate declaration/calculation must be based on EN15978 and performed using either a national standard, a government-authorised method or according to Level (s) indicator 1.2.1 - a) The climate declaration, a signed quality verification and description of education and/or experience of external third-party specialist. - b) Documentation for the completeness of the calculation in accordance with bullet b). - c) Product specific EPDs for the relevant materials and a verification that a minimum of 50% of the contribution to greenhouse gas emissions from the materials are covered by these EPDs. - d) The climate declaration and documentation for the two-stage calculation for the projected building and the completed building. - P7 Assessment of risks in a changing climate